Minimal Session Types for the $\pi$-calculus (Extended Version): Introduction

 \section{Introduction}

 Session types are a type-based approach to statically ensure that message-passing programs correctly implement some predefined protocols~\cite{HondaK:typdyi,honda.vasconcelos.kubo:language-primitives}.
 A session type stipulates the sequence and payload of the messages exchanged along a channel.
-Sequentiality, denoted by the action prefix~`$\,;\,$', is arguably the most distinctive construct of session types.
-For instance, in the session type $S = \btinp{\mathsf{Int}} \btinp{\mathsf{Int}} \btout{\mathsf{Bool}} \tinact$, this construct conveniently specifies a channel protocol that \emph{first} receives~(?) two integers, \emph{then} sends~(!) a Boolean, and \emph{finally} ends.
+Sequentiality, denoted by the action prefix~`$\,;\,$', is arguably the most distinctive construct of session types, as it allows to specify structured communications.
+For instance, in the session type $S = \btinp{\tint} \btinp{\tint} \btout{\bool} \tinact$, this construct conveniently specifies a channel protocol that \emph{first} receives~(`$?$') two integers, \emph{then} sends~(`$!$') a Boolean, and \emph{finally} ends.

-Because sequentiality is so useful for protocol specification and verification, a natural question is whether it could be recovered by other means.
-To investigate this question, Arslanagi\'{c} et al.~\cite{APV19} defined \emph{minimal session types} (\msts), a {minimal formulation} of session types.
-The difference between standard and minimal session types concerns {sequentiality} in types: \msts is the sub-class of session types without `$\,;\,$'.
-Arslanagi\'{c} et al. established a \emph{minimality result}: every well-typed session process can be \emph{decomposed} into a process typable with \msts.
-Their result is inspired by Parrow's work on \emph{trios processes} for the $\pi$-calculus~\cite{DBLP:conf/birthday/Parrow00}.
+Because sequentiality is so useful for protocol specification and verification, a natural question is whether it could be recovered by other, simpler means.
+To investigate this question, Arslanagi\'{c} et al.~\cite{APV19} defined \emph{minimal session types} (\msts), an {alternative formulation} of session types.
+The difference between standard and minimal session types concerns {sequentiality} in types: \msts is the sub-class of session types without sequentiality.
+To see the difference, consider session types for input and output, denoted `$\btout{U} S$' and `$\btinp{U} S$', respectively: in standard session types, the type $S$ denotes an arbitrary (session) protocol; in \msts, the type $S$ can only be `$\tinact$', the type of the terminated protocol.
+Arslanagi\'{c} et al.~established a \emph{minimality result}: every well-typed session process can be \emph{decomposed} into a process typable with \msts.
+Their approach to decomposition is inspired by Parrow's work on \emph{trios processes} for the untyped $\pi$-calculus~\cite{DBLP:conf/birthday/Parrow00}.
 The minimality result justifies session types in terms of themselves, without resorting to external notions, and shows that sequentiality in types is useful but not indispensable, because it can be precisely mimicked by the process decomposition.